 TRIBUTE TO YOUR DAUGHTER

 This is the heart of the speech but where do you start?
 How about with a glass of wine and a brainstorm with some other family members?
 If your daughter has siblings, they’re likely to be a good source of content!

 Get out the old photos and ask yourself lots of questions.
 How did she make you laugh when she was a child?
 Who was her first teenage crush (always good to compare the groom)?
 Rather than resorting to clichés about her being a ‘wonderful, funny child’, find the insights and anecdotes that paint a picture.

 Of course, as well as the childhood years, talk about the woman your daughter has become.
 Again, rather than rely on platitudes, think about what makes your daughter unique.
-Is she a social-media fiend, a tech-head, or a glam girl?
-Does she love exotic adventures or does she secretly love to knit?
 Cherish your daughter for exactly who she is – even if she is slightly crazy and still addicted to Haribos.

 TRIBUTE TO YOUR SON-IN-LAW

 Yes, it’s definitely worth mentioning the groom too!
 And try to make this more than a few cursory sentences at the end.
 Think about why the groom is suited to your daughter.
 What quirks of hers is he good at tolerating?
 What guilty pleasures do they share?

-Think about how you two have bonded.
+Think about how you and the groom have bonded.
 What do you like about the groom?
 Again try to make this tribute jam-packed with unique, honest insights (without alluding to any reservation you may or may not have!)